MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-microsoft.md

 ## Share of voice (SoV)

-We compute SoV on a 100-point scale, with the total SoV across all brands or interests for every enriched customer profile always adding up to 100.
-Unlike affinity, SoV is relative to the brands and interests you select.
-For example, the SoV values for 'Microsoft' on a given customer profile can be different if the chosen brands are ('Microsoft', 'Github') versus ('Microsoft', 'LinkedIn').
+We calculate SoV on a 100-point scale.
+The total SoV across all brands or interests for every enriched customer profile adds up to 100.
+Unlike affinities, SoV is relative to the brands and interests you select.
+For example, the SoV values for 'Microsoft' can be different if the selected brands are ('Microsoft', 'GitHub') versus ('Microsoft', 'LinkedIn').

 ## Supported countries/regions